ferreiratiago/es6/README.md

 ## Weak Maps

-We can think of `weak maps` as a sub set of Maps.
+We can think of `WeakMaps` as a sub set of Maps.
 WeakMaps are not iterable, i.e. there is no iterable protocol.

 ### Examples